fiha18/PlantNursery/README.md

 Add a plant to Nursery by selecting from Plant database : http://127.0.0.1:8000/api/NurseryPlant/

-List All Plants User have :
+List All Plants User have this will show a plants with its unique id : http://127.0.0.1:8000/api/Users/<user_unique_id>
-http://127.0.0.1:8000/api/Users/<user_unique_id>

-A user used to view a plant from Nursery : having Nursery Unique id - http://127.0.0.1:8000/api/Nursery/<nursery_unique_id>
+A user used to view a plant from Nursery having Nursery Unique id, this will show a plants with its unique id- http://127.0.0.1:8000/api/Nursery/<nursery_unique_id>

 A user can place order :